ubergarm/SkyMagicIslands/README.md

 Magical SkyBlock Modpack for Minecraft 1.12.2

 ## Overview
-A highly integrated modpack weaving a cast of helpful Custom NPCs together with classic and new magical mods all while turning ProjectE on its head!
+A highly integrated modpack weaving together a cast of Custom NPCs with both classic and new magical mods all while turning ProjectE/EX on its head!

 ## Highlights
 - Explore amazing *new* Sky Island World Generation provided by [Topography](https://www.curseforge.com/minecraft/mc-mods/topography) SkyIslandsV2 provider!
 - 70+ beautiful biomes from [Biomes O' Plenty](https://www.curseforge.com/minecraft/mc-mods/biomes-o-plenty), [Thaumcraft](https://www.curseforge.com/minecraft/mc-mods/thaumcraft) and more!
-Find out which are peaceful (not spawning mos) and which more dangerous than others (spawning powerful Mutant mobs)!
+Find out which are peaceful (not spawning mobs) and which are more dangerous than others (spawning powerful Mutant mobs)!
-- No grinding thanks to heavily revamped [ProjectE](https://www.curseforge.com/minecraft/mc-mods/projecte) and [ProjectEX](https://www.curseforge.com/minecraft/mc-mods/project-ex) progression turning alchemy on its head offering the EMC idlegame without ruining anything!
+- No grinding thanks to a heavily revamped [ProjectE](https://www.curseforge.com/minecraft/mc-mods/projecte) and [ProjectEX](https://www.curseforge.com/minecraft/mc-mods/project-ex) progression turning alchemy on its head offering the EMC "idle game" without ruining anything!
 - Mana from Steam Power?!
+Liquid Starlight from Nature's Aura?!
 Why not!
-Blend magic and mechanics eventually converting mana types between mods using custom end game [Modular Machinery](https://www.curseforge.com/minecraft/mc-mods/modular-machinery)!
+Create late game Philosopher's Engine multiblocks to blend magic and gear powered mechanics converting mana types between many mods!
 - Unleash your creativity with a bevy of blocks to decorate all those beautiful multiblocck structures!
-- Show off your style wearing a boatload of baubles and cosmetic armor slots!
+- Show off your style wearing a boat-load of baubles and tweak you look without losing stats thanks to cosmetic armor slots!
-- Get off to a great start with puzzles and quests provided by an all star cast of [Noppes' Custom NPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs)!
+- Get off to a great start with quests provided by an all star cast of [Noppes' Custom NPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs)!

 What are you waiting for?!
 Go get started with this magical blend of mods only all available in Mineraft 1.12.2!!!